zhuqinfeng1999/SO3UFormer/README.md

   <a href="#english"><b>English</b></a> ｜ <a href="#中文"><b>中文</b></a>
 </p>

-# SO3UFormer: Rotation-Robust Panoramic Segmentation
+# SO3UFormer: Rotation-Robust Panoramic Dense Prediction

 <p>
   <a href="https://arxiv.org/abs/2602.22867">